wp-plugins/activehelper-livehelp/readme.txt

 * Agent to Agent Chat
 * MariaDB connection issue fixed.
 * Security Patch
 * Other small improvements and bug fixes

+= 3.4.5 =
+* WordPress 3.9 Support
+* Other small improvements and bug fixes